BadMochaCFW/BadMochaLoader/README.md

 ### Getting The Custom Wii U CFW
 ##### Prebuilt Download
-A precompiled fw.img is not available [here](github.com/PokeyManatee4/actions).
+A precompiled fw.img is available [here](actions).
 Don't think about it too much.
 Once you've got that, jump down to "Setup" and keep reading.

 ##### Compiling
 First, edit `castify.py` to add the Starbuck key/IV - this is required to work with current CFW loaders.
 Then, just run make.
 You'll need devkitARM installed.
 You should end up with a fw.img, along with a bunch of ELF files.